swgpu/SWGPU/README.md

 - CanvasRenderingContext2D for 2D stuffs
 - [Rapier](https://rapier.rs/) for both 2D and 3D physics engine
 - No glTF support, we don't want to support the rendering techniques used by this format (BSDF, Skinning, etc...)
-- Compatible Blender for 3D with our addon
-- Compatible SpriteFusion for 2D

 ## Changelog
 ```